zac7777/Entropy/Entropy/Sets/Slow Rifles.md

 ---

-*Fire:* 4 AP: 30m, this move may only be used five times before the "reload" action must be used
+*Fire:* 4 AP: 30m, this move may only be used up to five times before the "reload" action must be used

 Accuracy: +20
 Critical: +5